trivalsion/unix/config/linux-windows-dualboot.md

 ## DualBoot Setup Guide
 1. Install windows
 2. Windows -> Win+R -> diskmgmt.msc -> Right click on the Windows partition(!!!
 Disk C:, NOT any other partition !!!) -> Shrink Volume -> Type in the new shrinked(smaller) size for the Windows partition to free up space for Linux(make sure that at least 10 GB are left free on windows parition after shrinkage, so if there are 50 GB currently taken up on disk C:, leave at least 60 GB on the shrinked windows partition so that 10 GB are free) -> Follow through through the dialogue window
-3. Shrink Windows partition to free up space for linux
-4. Install Linux partition on freed up space
+3. Install Linux partition on freed up space
 	* Fedora
 		1. In the Fedora installer(before the installation process) go to "Installation Destination"
 		2. Choose the disk where windows partition was shrinked to fit linux